mkstp/tukey/index.md

 ![image](letters_layout.png)

 The Tukey layout does away with the assumption that each letter/symbol should occupy only one position on the keyboard.
-For example, the letters 'O', 'L', 'R', 'T' and 'S' appear twice in the image.
+For example, the letters 'O', 'L', 'R', and 'T' appear twice in the image.
 There is also the addition of a dedicated 'REPEAT' key in the top left corner of the keyboard.

 This duplication of select letters, the repeat key, and the data driven principles that support their design, is what inspired the name 'Tukey'.